marco-badran/marco-badran.github.io/index.md

 ![Right-Aligned Image](https://via.placeholder.com/150 "Placeholder Image")

 Here’s some content for your homepage.
-You can replace this with your actual content.